Pinehesy: Pinehesy and Piankh

 Following his "transgression", Pinehesy was chased out of the Thebais, although it is not entirely clear who ended this anarchic period.
 It seems that Pinehesy more or less maintained his position in Nubia for over a decade.

 Some ten years after the suppression, in year 10 of the Whm Mswt, the then High Priest of Amun Piankh, in his position as Viceroy of Kush, led an army into Nubia with the apparent aim to 'meet' a certain Pinehesy, probably the former Viceroy of Kush.

 Although it is often postulated that it was the aim of this expedition to attack Pinehesy, this is by no means certain.
 The verb used has the more general meaning "to go to" rather than "attack".
 The negative determinative which was used in the Tomb Robbery Papyri to designate him as an enemy is absent.
 Other Egyptologists have suggested that Piankh may have rather gone south to negotiate with Pinehesy, either officially or not.

 The sources are actually ambiguous on this point and the political climate may well have changed over the years.
 There is some evidence that at this time Piankh may no longer have been a loyal servant of Ramesses XI, which allows for the possibility that he was secretly negotiating with Pinehesy, possibly even plotting against the reigning king.

 E. Wente wrote: "One has the impression that the viceroy and his Nubian troops were loyalists, for the remarks made by his opponent Piankh in letter No. 301 are quite disparaging of the pharaoh, Ramesses XI."
 In this letter, better known as LRL no. 21, Piankh remarks:

 Unfortunately, due to the very limited nature of the sources, the exact relationships between the three main protagonists, Piankh, Pinehesy and Ramesses XI remain far from clear.
 Some scholars believe that the Nubian campaign was part of an ongoing power struggle between the High Priest of Amun and the Viceroy of Kush.
 However, it is equally possible that Piankh came to the rescue of Pinehesy against some common enemy.
 In fact, neither the aim of the expedition nor its outcome are beyond doubt.
-It has also been argued that shortly afterwards Piankh disappeared off the stage with the Viceroy Pinehesy being reinvested in his former position as Viceroy, which would only be possible with the consent of Ramesses XI, either willingly or not.

 It seems that Pinehesy died of old age while still in control of Lower Nubia.
 He was buried in Aniba, where a tomb inscribed with his name was discovered.